Andrew Bibby

 All Our Own Work

-But creating, almost for the first time, a new way of working wasn’t always easy.
+Creating, almost for the first time, a new way of working wasn’t always easy.
 There were debates on how to share the rewards of the business, and on how much power those who provided the capital should be given.
 There was discussion on appropriate management and governance structures.
 There were dilemmas to face: should the mill produce quality products or poorer goods that sold better?

 Hebden Bridge’s fustian co-operative contributed leaders to the national co-operative movement and to the emerging movement for workers’ education.
 Its central figure Joseph Greenwood was involved in the creation of the International Co-operative Alliance.
 Women associated with the co-operative set up in Hebden Bridge the first branch of the Women’s Co-operative Guild in the country.